mapoferri/mapoferri/README.md

 - 👋 Hi, I’m @mapoferri
-- 👀 I’m interested in Bioinformatics and Programmin
+- 👀 I’m interested in Bioinformatics and Programming
 - 🌱 I’m currently learning SQL
 - 💞️ I’m looking to collaborate on new Bioinformatics innovations
 - 📫 How to reach me : m.paola.ferri@gmail.com or mariapaola.ferri@studio.unibo.it